verike/AtmCard_NumberVerification/README.md

 ## How To Use

 i.
 Clone this repo to your local machine, using `git clone {repo-url}`. ii.
-Edit Card Number to User's Card Number. iii.
+Run the following code for program to accept user input, `npm install prompt-sync`. iii.
 Run the code through the terminal, using `node index.js`.